 As you know by now, the primary story with the Kore lineup is the weight of these skis.
 HEAD claims that their KORE skis are the highest performing and lightest skis in their respective categories.
 And as we wrote in our review of the 189 cm Kore 105, that ski may actually be the lightest we’ve ever seen for a ski of its length and width.

 And the same is true for the Kore 93.
 Take a look at these comparisons in the 93-98mm width range:

-It’s also interesting to note the weight of the Blizzard Zero G 95 (a dedicated touring ski), and the Salomon MTN Explore 95 (a dedicated touring ski that has gained some traction as a “50/50” ski.
+It’s also interesting to note the weight of the Blizzard Zero G 95, which is a dedicated touring ski, and the Salomon MTN Explore 95, which is a dedicated touring ski that has gained some traction as a “50/50” ski.